Ticket Interception

 Resolution Ticket Filter

-This filter can be configured to determine what is and is not within the bot’s resolution scope.
-Tickets that pass this filter are used in the “denominator” when calculating the bot resolution percentage.
+This filter can be configured to determine what is and is not within the AI Assistant’s resolution scope.
+Tickets that pass this filter are used in the “denominator” when calculating the AI Assistant resolution percentage.

 Resolution Action Filter

-This filter can be configured to determine whether or not the bot should reach out with Resolution skills to help resolve a ticket.
+This filter can be configured to determine whether or not the AI Assistant should reach out with Resolution plugins to help resolve a ticket.

 For example, this filter can be configured to: